 IB at a glance

-Founded in 1978, Interactive Brokers is one of the largest international brokers listed on the NASDAQ exchange (Ticker: IBKR).
-It is regulated by many top-tier international regulators, including the FCA, and has no minimum deposit requirement.
+Founded in 1978, Interactive Brokers is one of the largest international brokers, publicly listed on NASDAQ (ticker: IBKR; added to the S&P 500 in 2024).
+IBKR is regulated by top-tier authorities worldwide, including the SEC and FINRA (US), FCA (UK), CBI (Ireland), BaFin (Germany), and ASIC (Australia), and has 3 million+ client accounts globally.
+There is no minimum deposit requirement.

 Want to know more?
-Check out our comprehensive Interactive Brokers review and visit IBKR’s website.
+Check our Interactive Brokers review and visit IBKR’s website.

 Interactive Brokers Pros and Cons